-Implicit bias refers to the phenomenon that people unintentionally favor or disfavor someone based on societal stereotypes and learned assumptions.
+Implicit bias is the phenomenon of unintentionally favoring or disfavoring someone based on societal stereotypes and learned assumptions.
 Everyone develops biases, some of which people are unaware they have.
 Confirmation bias can further this, as people look for information and examples that merely confirm their beliefs.

 How does unconscious bias affect people?
-Someone’s decision-making process, including how they treat others, who they befriend and dislike, where they live, and where they work.
+People’s decision-making process includes how they treat others, who they befriend and dislike, where they live, and where they work.
 Biases cause people to discriminate and treat people who are different from them unfairly.

-Different cultures, certain groups, or society as a whole can share an unconscious bias.
+Different cultures, certain groups, or societies can share an unconscious bias.
 These biases stem from various places and are typically passed down from generation to generation.
-While some have been prominent throughout human histories, such as gender biases and racism, other biases change with the times, like beauty prejudices and ageism.
+While some have been prominent throughout human history, such as gender biases and racism, other biases change with the times, like beauty prejudices and ageism.

-Experiencing discrimination can affect a person’s entire well-being, sense of self, and influence their life significantly.
+Experiencing discrimination can affect a person’s entire well-being and sense of self and influence their life significantly.
 A perpetrator of unconscious bias is doing themselves a disservice by making decisions based on assumption rather than reality.